gokr/spry/README.md

 3. There are no dependencies other than some dlls that are included in the Nim bin directory.

 4. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
-You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.
+You can also just run `nimble install spry` but then you have no access to examples etc in this git repository.

 5. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

-So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.
+So now that you have installed Spry, you can proceed to play with the examples in the `examples` directory, see README in there for details.

 ## Playing with it

 1. If you want to build the interpreter manually, go into `src` and run `nim c -d:release spry` to build the Spry interpreter, or `nim c -d:release ispry` for the REPL.
 It should produce a single binary each.
 That's the standard invocation to build a nim program in release mode.

-2. Then go into samples and look at `hello.sy` as the next mandatory step :).
+2. Then go into examples and look at `hello.sy` as the next mandatory step :).
 Its simply Spry source being run by the `spry` executable interpreter using the "shebang" trick.

 4. Then you can cd into bench and run `bench.sh` which starts by building the standalone Spry interpreter